carpentries-incubator/lesson-R-packaging/_episodes/034-testing.md

 The table above tells us that all the three tests passed successfully.

-## Why shall I store my tests?

-What is the added value of storing my tests?
+## What are tests good for?

+In this episode we learned how to create, store and run automated tests.
+But an even more important question is: why do we want tests for?
+Let's reflect for five minutes about this relevant topic.

-> ## What is the added value of storing my tests?
+> ## What is the added value of automated testing?
 > Storing tests in the form of a script takes a bit more time and effort than just running them interactively in the console.
 >
 > Do you have any idea about why is it worth the effort?